Tandem4/Tandem-DB/README.md

     ```
     mysql> USE tandem;
     ```
 4. Create account and specifiy privileges.
-Here, we will be creating an `admin` account with a password of your choice, connection from `localhost` and all access to the database, `tandem`.
+Here, we will be creating a `tandem` account with a password of your choice, connection from `localhost` and all access to the database, `tandem`.
 More information about users and privileges can be found [here](http://dev.mysql.com/doc/refman/5.7/en/adding-users.html "mysql Docs") AND [here](https://www.digitalocean.com/community/tutorials/how-to-create-a-new-user-and-grant-permissions-in-mysql "Digital Ocean's How-to")

     ```
     mysql> CREATE USER 'tandem'@'localhost' IDENTIFIED BY 'your_password';